 RENEW is an evidence-informed, youth-driven planning process that focuses on school-to-adult life transition and the development of a network of people who will help the youth to achieve his or her goals.

 RENEW is designed for transition-aged youth (14-26) who are experiencing challenges in their home, school, and community.
 RENEW works best for youth who have a need to be in charge of their own process and support system.
 RENEW is often used with youth who have not engaged in, or responded to previous supports.

 There are (4) phases in the RENEW process.
 Phase 1 begins with the youth making the decision that RENEW is the support they need.
-Then the youth works with a RENEW facilitator to develop a personalized plan that reflects who they are and where they want to go in life.
-In phase 2, the facilitator then supports the youth to recruit help and resources that are necessary to implement their plan.
-During the third phase, the facilitator mentors the youth to monitor progress toward goals and reflect on their experiences and outcomes.
+The youth works with a trained RENEW Facilitator to develop a personalized plan that reflects who they are and where they want to go in life.
+In phase 2, the Facilitator supports the youth to recruit help and resources that are necessary to implement their plan.
+During the third phase, the Facilitator mentors the youth to monitor progress toward goals and reflect on their experiences and outcomes.
 Finally, when the youth has developed strong self-determination skills, the youth then transitions out of RENEW into less intensive supports completing the fourth phase.

 RENEW has been the focus of many qualitative and correlative studies.
-For nearly two decades, RENEW has shown strong evidence that it is a promising practice for improving outcomes with transition age youth experiencing emotional and/or behavioral challenges.
-Visit Research & Publications for a full list of studies and book chapters.
+For nearly two decades, RENEW has shown strong evidence that it is a promising practice for improving outcomes with transition-age youth experiencing emotional and/or behavioral challenges.
+Visit Research & Resources for a full list of studies and book chapters.

 RENEW has been successfully implemented with fidelity in high schools, middle schools, mental health centers, alternative schools, behavioral programs, and out-of-district placements.